MajorAbdullah/Indoor-Environmental-Monitoring-System-IEMS-/README.md

 ```
 # Follow setup instructions in the repository
 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.
+This code is protected under an "All Rights Reserved" license.
+You must obtain explicit permission from the copyright holder before using, distributing, or modifying this work.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for review.